readium/webpub-manifest/README.md

 }
 ```

-The link must point to an HTML or XHTML document and may be a Navigation Document as defined in EPUB 3.1.
+The Link Object must point to an HTML or XHTML document.

-A Web Publication Manifest client may also rely on the `title` key included in each Link Object of the `spine` to extract a minimal table of contents.
+A client may also rely on the `title` key included in each Link Object of the `spine` to extract a minimal table of contents.

+[The EPUB extension](/extensions/epub.md) also defines [specialized collection roles](https://github.com/readium/webpub-manifest/blob/master/extensions/epub.md#collection-roles) for embedding various tables of contents directly in the manifest.

 ## Cover

-A Web Publication Manifest can also provide a cover using the `cover` rel value in a Link Object listed in `spine`, `resources` or `links`:
+A Readium Web Publication Manifest can also provide a cover using the `cover` relation in a Link Object listed in `spine`, `resources` or `links`:

 ```json
 {